 Protocol for Positive COVID-19 Cases

 All positive COVID-19 cases are immediately reported to the Orange County Health Care Agency (OCHCA).
-Chapman will make every effort to identify and isolate positive cases, contact trace, test, and quarantine all contacts.
+Chapman will make every effort to identify and isolate positive cases, contact trace, test and quarantine or isolate necessary contacts.

 1) A member of Chapman’s internal COVID-19 tracing team will perform internal contact tracing for campus community members who test positive for COVID-19.
-They have received a certificate of completion in contact tracing and is collaborating with OCHCA for contact tracing.
+They have received a certificate of completion in contact tracing and are collaborating with OCHCA for contact tracing.
 As of September 6, 2021, the internal tracing team will be supported by Rapid-Trace.

 4) Per CDC guidelines, an individual diagnosed with COVID-19, whether symptomatic or asymptomatic, regardless of vaccination status, can return to class after:

 - 24 hours with no fever AND